 For those looking for information on making positive change, we have compiled a Resource List to which we welcome additional input from others.
 You can find it here.

 Below are a few highlights from that list:

 For White Folks Who Teach in the Hood, Christopher Emdin

 https://www.instagram.com/tcplaneteer/ – Site devoted to socio-scientific issues and environmental/social justice education, moderated by Noyce Scholar/Teacher Tasnim Aziz

-COVID Response: Programs listed on our Events Calendar are virtual events or take place outside.
+COVID Response: Some programs listed on our Events Calendar are in-person, virtual events or take place outside.
 Please be in touch with the specific program to find out their current schedule.
 We want to encourage everyone to wear masks, wash hands frequently and practice social distancing and to follow the guidance of the CDC and the State of Pennsylvania.
 Stay safe and well and remember to think about the safety and wellness of others.